-The Massachusetts Appleseed Center for Law and Justice is seeking an undergraduate intern for the spring semester.
+The Massachusetts Appleseed Center for Law and Justice is seeking an undergraduate intern for the fall semester.
 The Massachusetts Appleseed Center for Law and Justice is a non-profit organization driven by a mission to promote equal rights and opportunities for Massachusetts residents by developing and advocating for systemic solutions to social justice issues.
 We strive to identify social injustices that have not been fully addressed by either public or private sectors and address those injustices by leveraging our own resources, partnering with pro bono attorneys, and working with strategic coalitions.

 Interns will engage in a variety of activities, including the following:

 - Attending and summarizing coalition meetings, strategy meetings, legislative briefings, and other meetings

 - Helping the staff plan and prepare for Board meetings, conferences, stakeholder meetings, etc.

 - Drafting correspondence, newsletters, fact sheets, e-alerts and other advocacy materials

 - Monitoring news stories related to Center's priority areas and updating social media